What Are PBR Materials ?

 Add Image Texture Nodes

-→ Texture → Image Texture.
+Shift + A→ Texture → Image Texture. -

 Load your Base Color map and plug it into the Base Color of the Principled BSDF shader.